kwiby/DMOJ-Solutions/README.md

 Solutions to various problems from DMOJ.
 Includes those from the CCC, COCI, DMOPC, and more.

-Access all the solutions through src.
+Access all the solutions through the src folder.